hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01c-JSIntro.md

 Without such tools, debugging JavaScript code is impossible.
 So you need to look at some basic tutorials on how to use the dev. tools of your browsers, since they differ from one another in the way they work - although the principles remain the same.

+#### Note for 1.3.5 How to debug JavaScript

++ Debugging w/ JavaScript
+  + error messages: printing message for debugging code
+  + basics of debuging: seeing error messages
+    + in the devtool console
+    + in the "console tab" of source code editor